Svobyyy/CaloriesCounter/README.md

 # Mobile Calories Application

-Full Stack Mobile Application for counting Calories and Nutrition Facts, Backend of [Mobile Calories Application](https://www.google.com)
+Full Stack Mobile Application for counting Calories and Nutrition Facts, Backend -> [Mobile Calories Application](https://www.google.com)

 ## How to use